cmaloney/orly/multi_event/README.md

 Classes for handling multi_events ("wait for N events…").

-This was used in the Spa version of the Stig engine.
+This was used in the Spa version of the Orly engine.

 -----